openpaymentseurope/docs/docs/quickstart_pis.md

 ## Integration

-Info om att man kommer göra en överföring från ett privatkonto till ett annat.
-The guide shows how to initiate a domestic payment.
+The guide shows how to initiate a domestic payment between two private bank accounts.

 ### 1. Get access token